LucasFyl/OUIWILL/readme.md

 npm install
 bower install
 grunt build
 ```
+* Run MAMP.

-The site is now accesible localy.
+* The site is now accesible localy.

 Might need to update .htaccess if using MAMP instead of MAMP Pro.